Practice Income Statement Analysis with a Real Statement

 Truly great businesses have a certain stability in their core economic engine, and this lets them enjoy specific advantages.
 A firm like Microsoft, one of the best and most successful businesses of all time, is inherently less secure than a firm like Hershey.

-Think about it.
-The activities that produce the numbers in Microsoft's income statement are subject to change at any given time.
-They're subject to technological advancement and fierce competition that can attack on all fronts and from all sides.
+One conclusion to draw through analysis, if you were to compare Hershey's operations with Microsoft, is that the activities that produce the numbers in Microsoft's income statement are subject to change at any given time.
+While people will always love chocolate, Microsoft's products are at the mercy of technological advancement and fierce competition that can attack on all fronts and from all sides.
 As Microsoft founder Bill Gates once said, the firm's next biggest competitor could be a kid in a garage.